 Capitalizing on a 1961 fire that destroyed a popular steak house and left the best wait staff in town without jobs, John created a restaurant that was - all in one room - a steak house, beer hall, oyster bar, pop-art museum, pub, employment agency, jazz joint, and folk singer's coffeehouse.

-Few ever knew what John really wanted was to run "21," the speakeasy that became a great NYC dining emporium.
+Few ever knew what John really wanted was to run "21, the NYC speakeasy that became a legendary dining emporium.
 Through his adult life John carried in his pocket a match book from "21" [the quotes are part of the name] to keep in touch with his dream.

 For most people, what it takes to reach greatness is a dream to be doing something else.
 It certainly worked for Tuck.
 And for us.
 In its prime the Gaslight was Charlottesville's "21."
 It even attracted big names.
 In one of his ads, John ran this list of Honored Gaslight Guests:

 Muhammed Ali - The Boston Philharmonic - Frank Capra - Carlos Montoya - Paul Simon - Art Garfunkle - Bob Dylan - Jerry Falwell - Dionne Warwick - Diana Ross - Alan Alda - Susan Ford - Lady Bird Johnson - Tom Wolfe - Yevgeny Yevtushenko - Ethel Kennedy - John Anderson - Sunny Jurgenson - Eleanor McGovern - The Supremes.

 He could have added Maria Rasputin, the legendary Russian monk's only legitimate child .
 I took her there for dinner in 1968 as decribed elsewhere on this site, the page devoted to Anastasia

 The Gaslight opened in a lean-to addition to the Albemarle Hotel on West Main Street.
 In pre-urban renewal days the neighborhood was seedy.

 The Southern Railway station was up the street between the Gaslight and the University of Virginia.
 The Vinegar Hill black business district lay down the street separating the light from downtown Charlottesville.